Chattajack Anti-Freak Out Checklist

-As an example – during the Colonial Sup race in New Bern in August, my race plan was simple, based on scouting the course the day before.
+As an example – during the Colonial Sup race in New Bern a while back, my race plan was simple, based on scouting the course the day before.
 Warm temperatures had caused a huge algae bloom in the creek where we started the race.
 My outrigger rudder was not weed-shedding.
 During my course recon, I learned that the weeds could really slow me down.
-So, I did some research, got advice from some OC veterans and came up with a three-point race plan: 1.
+So, I did some research, got advice from some OC veterans, and came up with a three-point race plan: 1.
 Paddle the less weedy course as best as possible.
-2. Back-paddle and rotate the rudder to try to dislodge weeds and 3.
-Wait until I was out of the clogged creek and into the river where weeds were not longer a problem to get in the water, remove the weeds by hand and then paddle hard to make up time.
+2. Back-paddle and rotate the rudder to try to dislodge weeds, and 3.
+Wait until I was out of the clogged creek and into the river where weeds were no longer a problem to get in the water, remove the weeds by hand, and then paddle hard to make up time.
 Knowing exactly how I was going to handle the weeds kept me from panicking when the OC slowed down right after my start.
 I stayed calm and executed the plan perfectly.

 A race plan can also include:

-- Gear checklists including kit for different weather conditions, extra paddle, extra GoPro Mounts, etc.
+- Gear checklists, include a kit for different weather conditions, an extra paddle, extra GoPro Mounts, etc.

 - Pre-Race Checklist – what to remember before you get on the water; plans to scout the course before hand, etc.